 Diabetes and Celiac Disease

-The link between type 1 diabetes mellitus and celiac disease was first established in the 1960s.
+The link between type 1 diabetes and celiac disease was first established in the 1960s.
 The estimated prevalence of celiac disease in patients with type 1 diabetes is approximately 6%, and about 1% in the general population.
-Due to the significantly higher prevalence of celiac disease in diabetes patients, many doctors recommend getting screened for celiac disease after a diagnosis of type 1 diabetes, as well as celiac disease patients getting screened for type 1 diabetes.
+Due to the significantly higher prevalence of celiac disease in diabetes patients, many doctors recommend getting screened for celiac disease after a diagnosis of type 1 diabetes, and vice versa.

 There is no established link between type 2 diabetes and celiac disease.

 There is no established link between type 2 diabetes and celiac disease.
-Type 2 diabetes does have genetic components, but they are not associated with celiac disease genes like type 1 diabetes’ are.
-Celiac disease patients being overweight is common, with one study showing 40% of patients with celiac disease being overweight at diagnosis and 13% in the obese range, which puts them at a higher risk for type 2 diabetes.
-This is due to the gluten-free diet usually being low in fiber.
-Many processed gluten-free products have an increased glycemic index with increased fat and lower proteins compared to gluten containing meals.
+Type 2 diabetes does have genetic components, but they are not associated with celiac disease genes like type 1 diabetes.
+It is common for patients with celiac disease to be overweight, with one study showing 40% of patients with celiac disease being overweight at diagnosis and 13% in the obese range, which puts them at a higher risk for type 2 diabetes.
+The gluten-free diet can often be low in fiber, and many processed gluten-free products have an increased glycemic index with increased fat and less protein compared to gluten containing meals.
+These are two contributing factors to increased weight gain in celiac disease patients.

 Managing Celiac Disease and Diabetes